cjc/fuzzydunlop/readme.md

 fuzzydunlop is an ender library wrapping notification type tasks - WebKit desktop notifications, dynamic favicon updating and audio alerts.

-Currently only webkit notifications and dynamic favicon updating are functional

 ##WebKit Notifications

 Triggered by $.notify(options), handles the checking and requesting of permission.
 By default notifications use the page's favicon as the image, and will click to dismiss.